 On jobs with a single language pair, like Spanish-English translation, go direct to a pro.
 That way, you’ll get better value and results.
 Translation is a global service, but it’s a small world.
 Professional freelance translators know each other, and we love working together.

-Lucy and I have a wide network of Spanish-English collaborators.
-The two of us often team up to provide a translation and proofreading service.
+The Translator’s Studio has a wide network of Spanish-English collaborators.
+We often form teams to provide a translation and proofreading service.
 Then, on big jobs we bring in members of our network.
 With all our years in the industry, a Spanish-English translator A-team is always on call.

 Like all creatives, freelance translators quote different prices.
 But, on a like-for-like basis, you’ll get better value if you cut out the agency and go direct.